PROFESSIONAL LEARNING

 • Answers to frequently asked questions

-Teachers can even provide a bit of information about themselves to build a connection with website readers.
+Teachers can even provide a bit of information about themselves to build a connection with students' families.

 Developing and improving communication between family members and teachers takes effort on all sides.
 Using these school-home communication strategies, you can create a dialogue to build respect and trust throughout a child’s educational experience.